fi3ework/vite-plugin-checker/docs/introduction/introduction.md

 # About vite-plugin-checker

-A Vite plugin that can run TypeScript, VLS, vue-tsc, ESLint, Stylelint in worker thread.
+A Vite plugin that can run TypeScript, VLS, vue-tsc, ESLint, Stylelint in worker thread to **add type checking and linting support** for Vite.

 <div :style="{ 'display': 'flex' }">
   <a href="https://www.npmjs.com/package/vite-plugin-checker" :style="{ 'margin-right': '4px' }"><img src="https://img.shields.io/npm/v/vite-plugin-checker" /></a>